 Canadian Work Permits

-- Producers acting on their own behalf or representing a company coming into Canada to film are exempt from requiring a Work Permit.
-These individuals are required to report to a Canadian Immigration Officer when first entering Canada at a Port of Entry.
+- Producers acting on their own behalf or representing a company coming into Canada to film are exempt from requiring a Work Permit, but need to report to a Canadian Immigration Officer when first entering Canada at a Port of Entry.

-- Some pre-production staff are allowed to enter without a Confirmation for the Job, temporarily, for scouting a location.
-If these individuals return to Canada to begin production, they require a Confirmation for the Job and a Work Permit.
+- Some pre-production staff are allowed to enter without a Confirmation for the Job, temporarily, for scouting a location, but need a permit if they return to Canada to begin production.

-Work permit approval involves consultation between Human Resources and Skills Development Canada (HRSDC), the film production company, and the relevant Unions, Guilds, and/or Associations to ensure the issuance of a Work Permit will not adversely affect employment and career opportunities for Canadian citizens and/or permanent residents.
+Human Resources and Skills Development Canada (HRSDC), the film production company, and the relevant Unions, Guilds, and/or Associations are consulted during permit approval to ensure the issuance of a Work Permit will not adversely affect employment and career opportunities for Canadian citizens and/or permanent residents.
 A Confirmation for the Job is given by HRDC and this information is forwarded to Citizenship and Immigration who issue the Work Permit.
-For more information click here